Largest range of fruit trees in the UK

 Use as ground cover

-Although tnormally the Blackberry is grown with support, and this continues to be recommended for ease of harvest and quality fruits, the plants do not have to be grown in such a way.
+Although normally the Blackberry is grown with support, and this continues to be recommended for ease of harvest and quality fruits, the plants do not have to be grown in such a way.
 They can be grown as self supporting, the long canes arch over and will in a short time cover the ground most effectively.
 Some of the fruits will be out of reach so this isn’t to be recommended where fruit production is of paramount importance, but if you have an area you want covered with something that is undemanding and easy to grow yet functional as well, then the Blackberry is an ideal choice.
 Again thorny and thorn free varieties would be suitable, or for a less enthusiastic grower why not choose from the more compact varieties?
 Loch Ness and Waldo can eb set just 4’ apart and allowed to grow together.
 Both are smooth of stem.
 More traditional varieties will require a spacing of 6-8’ for this purpose and the canes won’t be quite as low but cropping will be more abundant especially calculated on a square yard basis.
 Blackberries used as ground cover can cope with semi shade as well as full sun and will also become a haven for nesting birds and wildlife.

 Blackberries as wall cover